 Welcome to the Center for Neurodynamics

-UPCOMING EVENTS -- FALL 2014
+UPCOMING EVENTS -- FALL 2015

-NEWS FROM 2013/2012
+NEWS FROM OUR ARCHIVES...

 UMSL's Certificate in Neuroscience was approved by Missouri's Coordinating Board of Higher Education in April 2012.
 Undergraduates can now take courses from a variety of interdisciplinary neuro-related areas in order to earn the Certificate.